xp44mm/Notebook/RxInAction/10 Working with Rx concurrency and synchronization.md

 ### 10.3.1 Changing the observation's execution context

-If you need to control the execution context (the observations of elements done by the observer), Rx provides the ObserveOn operator that lets you pass the scheduler that the emissions will be scheduled on.
-You have the ability (to some extent) to specify on which thread you want the OnNext/OnError/OnCompleted functions to run.
+If you need to control the execution context (the observations of elements done by the observer), Rx provides the `ObserveOn` operator that lets you pass the scheduler that the emissions will be scheduled on.
+You have the ability (to some extent) to specify on which thread you want the `OnNext`/`OnError`/`OnCompleted` functions to run.
 Figure 10.10 is a marble diagram of ObserveOn.

 Figure 10.10 The ObserveOn operator runs the observer functions on the specified scheduler.

-A classic use of ObserveOn occurs when you need your observer to modify a UI control (for example, changing the width of a button), and you need to make sure the observer runs in the UI thread.
-The UI thread is managed either by DispatcherScheduler for XAML platforms or by ControlScheduler in WinForms.
+A classic use of `ObserveOn` occurs when you need your observer to modify a UI control (for example, changing the width of a button), and you need to make sure the observer runs in the UI thread.
+The UI thread is managed either by `DispatcherScheduler` for XAML platforms or by `ControlScheduler` in WinForms.

 The next example creates an observable from the TextBox.TextChanged event and throttles it.
 The text values that survive the throttling are then added to a ListBox.
 Because the Throttle operator uses a default scheduler (usually ThreadPool), you use the ObserveOn operator to make sure the ListBox is changed on the UI thread.